Ortho-Vanillin

 ortho-Vanillin (2-hydroxy-3-methoxybenzaldehyde) is an organic solid present in the extracts and essential oils of many plants.
-Its functional groups include aldehyde, ether and phenol. ortho-Vanillin, a compound of the formula C8H8O3, is distinctly different from its more prevalent isomer, meta-vanillin.
+Its functional groups include aldehyde, ether and phenol. ortho-Vanillin, a compound of the formula C8H8O3, is distinctly different from its more prevalent isomer, para-vanillin.
 The "ortho-" prefix refers to the position of the compound’s hydroxyl moiety, which is found in the para-position in vanillin.

 ortho-Vanillin is a fibrous, light-yellow, crystalline solid.
 Present in a variety of food products, it is not specifically sought after, and is therefore a less-commonly produced and encountered food additive.

 History

 ortho-Vanillin was first isolated, in 1876, by renowned German chemist Ferdinand Tiemann.
 By 1910, methods for its purification had been developed by Francis Noelting, who similarly demonstrated its versatility as a general synthetic precursor for a diverse array of compounds, such as the coumarins.

 By 1920, the compound began to show use as a dye for hides.